Our top 7 Solar tips for your new home

 Well, the amount of power lost above 25ºC is directly related to the temperature coefficient of the module.
 The higher the temperature of the panel above 25ºC, the less that solar panel will produce.
 This is important in all regions, not just in hot climates.

 The reason is that when the sun is shining, the temperatures on your home’s roof can easily exceed 25ºC, even with ambient temperatures below 15ºC.

 You must always connect plates with the same characteristics, do not mix them.

 Check that your roof is in good condition to support the weight of the plates.

-If you have to prepare it, better do it before, it will be cheaper than having to remove and put the plates in the future.
+If you have to prepare it, you better do it before; it will be cheaper than removing and putting the plates in the future.